Essential Skills for Call Centre Managers

 Call centre managers need to deeply understand call centre metrics and key performance indicators (KPIs) to monitor and evaluate their team’s performance effectively.

-These metrics may include average handling time, first call resolution rate, customer satisfaction scores, and service level agreements.
 By tracking and analysing these metrics, managers can identify areas for improvement and implement strategies to enhance performance.

 The ability to interpret data from these metrics is crucial for making informed decisions and implementing targeted training programmes for effective call centre agent performance.